Paradoxxs/Cybersecurity/MITM.md

 Man in the middle
 This attacks works by having the target connections redirected through the hacker machine, allows for monitor the network for credentials or manipulating the packets send between the machines.

+Many organizations leak routing traffic to end-user Routing update are valuable for mapping the internal network and infrastructure
+ - Wide scale MITM opportunity

 Protocols
 [[ARP]]
 [[HSRP]]